-The fund intends to distribute to its unitholders in each year such amount of its net income and net realized capital gains that it should generally not be liable for tax under Part I of the Tax Act, after taking into account any capital gains refunds.
+The fund will be subject to tax under Part I of the Tax Act on its taxable income for the year, including net realized taxable capital gains, less the portion thereof that it deducts in respect of amounts paid or payable to unitholders in the year.
+The fund intends to distribute to its unitholders in each year such amount of its net income and net realized capital gains that it should generally not be liable for ordinary income tax under Part I of the Tax Act, after taking into account any capital gains refunds.
 In certain circumstances, losses of the fund may be suspended or restricted, and therefore would be unavailable to shelter capital gains or income.

 Generally, gains and losses realized by the fund from the use of derivatives for speculative purposes and from short sales will be treated as ordinary income and losses.
+However, gains or losses on derivatives may be taxed on capital account if they are used to hedge property held on capital account.